Effective Date: April 1, 2022

 You are responsible for providing complete and accurate billing and contact information.
 If your payment information expires or is otherwise inaccurate, we will send you a notice to correct the information immediately.
 If our fees remain unpaid for a period of 30 days or longer after the date of the invoice, we may, at our option, suspend your account or otherwise cease providing you Services until all fees have been paid in full.

 Any amounts not paid by you within 30 days of the date of the invoice shall accrue interest beginning on the date of the invoice and ending on the date you pay off the invoice in full.
 This interest shall accrue at the rate of one and one-half percent (1.5%) per month, or the highest interest rate allowable by law (whichever is less) and shall be compounded monthly.

 You agree to reimburse us if we incur any costs, expenses, or fees, including reasonable attorney’s fees, in connection with the collection or payment of any amounts due by you for our Services.

 8. If you are a subscriber, your subscription is subject to certain additional conditions.

-Each subscription runs for a 12-month period.
+Each subscription runs for the subscription period selected by your organization.
 Subscribers may stop using our Services at any time during the subscription period but will not be entitled to a refund and will be responsible for any fees owed by the subscriber for the remainder of the subscription period.

 C. Your Responsibility for Use of Your Account.